rqlite/rqlite.io/content/en/docs/API/api/_index.md

 The best way to understand the API is to work through the simple examples below.
 There are also [client libraries available](/docs/api/client-libraries/).

 ## Writing Data
-To write data successfully to the database, you must create at least 1 table.
-To do this perform a HTTP POST on the `/db/execute` endpoint on any rqlite node.
+To write data successfully to the database, you must create at least one table.
+To do this perform an HTTP POST on the `/db/execute` endpoint on any rqlite node.
 Encapsulate the `CREATE TABLE` SQL command in a JSON array, and put it in the body of the request.
 An example via [curl](https://curl.haxx.se/):

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d '[